chainHero/heroes-service/README.md

 > **Tips**: take care of the chaincode version, if you want to update your chaincode, increment the version number set at the line 105 of this [`setup.go`](blockchain/setup.go) file.
 Otherwise the network will keep the same chaincode.

-We need now to modify our setup structure in the main file.
+We need now to our main file in order to call our new function

 ```bash
 cd $GOPATH/src/github.com/chainHero/heroes-service && \